Education with Teaching and Learning

 There are a few key tips that can help improve the communication between parents and teachers:

 1. Establish expectations early on in the school year.
 This will help avoid misunderstandings down the road.
-It’s also important for teachers to understand what type of communication style is best suited for each family member – some parents may prefer a more conversational approach, while others may need more detail or instruction in order to understand what their child is saying.
+It’s also important for teachers to understand what type of communication style is best suited for each family member – some parents may prefer a more conversational approach, while others may need more detail or instruction to understand what their child is saying.

 2. Be patient with children and allow them time to process.